 Angraecums have their growth season from late Spring to early Autumn.
 During this period, water them every 7 to 10 days.
 Then, spray them with water everyday.

 Outside of this period, you can cut it back to spraying once every 10 to 14 days.
-Check on our Orchid Watering Guide for our 4 ways on how to check when your plant needs watering.
+Check out our Orchid Watering Guide for our 4 ways on how to check when your plant needs watering.